Task Force Hawk: Deployment

 The Apaches self deployed from Illesheim, Germany in support of Task Force Hawk.
 The route taken was dictated by the fact that Austria and Switzerland would not allow use of their airspace due to the aircraft deploying to an armed conflict.
 The aircraft had to circumnavigate those two countries by first flying west into France around the western end of the Alps.
 From the southeast corner of France the flight turned south towards the Mediterranean Sea to follow the coast into northwest Italy where the aircraft and crews were made to wait for several days until the assembly area at Tirana airport was prepared for their arrival.
 (The ground was very soft and became quite muddy when driven over by army vehicles.
 The assembly area was not on a hard surface, positioned immediately west of the runway in the grass.
 The aircraft would have sunk up to their bellys if perforated steel planking had not been laid down.
 A mile long wood sidewalk had to be constructed to allow the flight and maintenance crews to walk from the assembly area to the aircraft parking area without sinking in the mud.)

 Once the assembly area was built up enough to support the aircraft, the crews were given the go-ahead to continue south, down and across the Italian peninsula to the Brindisi airport where the aircraft were armed, and provisions made for the crews, for the 90 nmi flight over the open water of the Adriatic sea to Tirana.

 Soldiers from the Task Force were also tasked with providing base security, establishing two Forward Operating Bases.
-The exact function of these FOB's are not quite known other by the military personnel stationed on them.
+The FOB's were staging areas for MLRS systems that would be used in support of the air operations.
+One Company from 1st Battalion, 6th Infantry Regiment (Mechanized), would rotate to the FOB every two weeks.